astra-uu-se/COMPD/README.md

 ## Evaluation
 The directory `evaluation` contains instructions on how to execute the evaluation section of the paper.
-Note that we use [version 1.0](https://github.com/astra-uu-se/COMPD/blob/main/evaluation_aaai26/compd-files/plate-optimizer-model.mzn) in the evaluation (as it was updated since).
+Note that we use version 1.0 in the evaluation (as it was updated since the article submission).
+Version 1.0 is available [here](https://github.com/astra-uu-se/COMPD/blob/main/evaluation_aaai26/compd-files/plate-optimizer-model.mzn).

 ## Version history